chris-rock/chris-rock.github.io/src/contents/articles/how-to-harden-a-new-server/index.md

 template: article.jade
 ---

 Deutsche Telekom developed scripts in Chef and Puppet to harden servers according to well-known guidelines like bettercrypto and internal guidelines at Deutsche Telekom.
+More information is available at the project page of the [Hardening Framework](http://telekomlabs.github.io/).
 Disclosure: I am core developer at this project.

 Today we cook with [knife-solo](http://matschaffer.github.io/knife-solo/) and harden a fresh copy of Ubuntu 14.04.
 The process of hardening a server is quite difficult and takes a lot of knowledge and experience.
 Even the most-experienced administrators rely on guidelines to meet the best practices.

-Since we live in a cloud world by now, [Dominik Richter](http://arlimus.github.io/), Patrick Meier and myself invented the `Security Automation Toolkit`.
+Since we live in a cloud world by now, [Dominik Richter](http://arlimus.github.io/), Patrick Meier and myself invented the `Hardening Framework`.
 It is a set of cookbooks that help you to secure your server with well-known rules.

 The following steps illustrate the hardening process of a fresh server with nothing than a base Linux system.